bazel-contrib/bazel-lib/docs/write_source_files.md

 **RETURNS**

-Name of the generated test target if requested, otherwise None.
+Names of the generated test targets if requested, otherwise empty list.

 <a id="write_source_files"></a>